Pruthvik-n/qwinix-labs-docs/_posts/2015-09-22-ruby-rails-nginx-unicorn.markdown

 *Line 1*: Since we will be mounting a data-volume to the container, if unicorn is started once in a container its pid will be saved.
 To restart it in another container we first clear the old pid and start a new unicorn master process.

 *Line 2*: Then we check if all the gems are installed in the app, if not run bundle install.
 This is the reason we dont include 'bundle install' commmand in the dockerfile.
-Only the first time we run bundle install in the gem box (which is a busy box tiny image approx. 2.5 mb which acts as a gem cache).
+So we run bundle install in the gem box the BUNDLE_PATH is the /box folder in the gembox container.

 Once the gem dependencies are satisfied, unicorn is started in daemonized mode and nginx is started as well.